 - Student Surveys

 As part of its policy, the district has specified a procedure for a parent, guardian, or adult student 18 years or older to review the content of instructional materials, address concerns, and propose alternative instruction for an individual student.
 The procedure spells out three action steps beginning with an informal meeting of the adult and responsible staff members.
-If the concern is not resolved, it will be taken to the building principal.
-If resolution cannot be reached, the parent/guardian/adult/student will be asked to complete a form and a meeting involving representatives of the district and site Learning and Teaching staff will be convened.
+If the concern is not resolved, it will be taken to the Head of School.
+If resolution cannot be reached, the parent/guardian/adult student will be asked to complete a form and a meeting involving representatives of the district and site Teaching and Learning staff will be convened.

 Materials that are part of the basic educational program are provided with state, federal, and local funds at no charge to a student.
 Students are expected to provide their own pencils, paper, erasers, and notebooks.
 Students may be required to pay certain other fees or deposits, including (not an all-inclusive list):